TV Cultura: Broadcasters

 Between 1980 and 2007, TV Cultura became a strong educational television network, and several educational broadcasters across the country joined the network.
 In 1998, TVE Brasil, the station owned by the federal government of Brazil in Rio de Janeiro joined TV Cultura and together they formed the Public Television Network, today ABEPEC (translated from Portuguese, the Brazilian Association of Public and Educational Broadcasters).
 In 2007, with the creation of a public corporation, Brazil Communication Company and the creation of TV Brasil, the partnership with TV Cultura was dissolved, but the partnership was resumed two years later.
 From 2008 to 2012, more than half of TV Cultura's affiliates left it for TV Brasil, generating a rapid shrinkage of the network.
 However, the situation was reversed between 2016 and 2019.
-In 2013, the IBOPE index showcased that TV Cultura's had an audience growth in the daily average audience of Greater São Paulo, allowing it for its re-expansion.
+In 2013, the IBOPE index showcased that TV Cultura had an audience growth in the daily average audience of Greater São Paulo, allowing for its re-expansion.
 Currently, the station is present in 2,000 municipalities and 27 states, either through partner stations or network relays.